-In this post, we’ll talk about why each area is important and will share some of my favorite go-to resources.
+In this post, we’ll discuss why each area is important and share some of my favorite go-to resources.

 If you’re wondering why in the world they’re playing on a digital keyboard in this photo instead of the grand piano in the room, it’s because they were doing practice performances for our library Christmas performance where they had to play on a digital keyboard.